lilvedaes/AlarmNotificationSystem/README.md

 ## Usage
 ### API Endpoints
-Here are some example API endpoints:
+The available API endpoints are:
+- Display welcome message: /
+- Create user: POST /users/
+- Get user by username: GET /users/{username}
-- Create an Alarm: POST /alarms/
+- Create alarm: POST /alarms/
-- Get All Alarms: GET /alarms/
+- Get alarms by username: GET /alarms/user/{username}
-- Update an Alarm: PUT /alarms/{alarm_id}
-- Delete an Alarm: DELETE /alarms/{alarm_id}
+- Delete alarm by alarm ID: DELETE /alarms/{alarm_id}

 ### Scheduling and Notifications
-- The system checks and schedules alarms every night at midnight.
+- The system checks and schedules alarms every 24 hours.
-- Celery workers poll the SQS queue for events and trigger notifications using SNS based on the user's configuration.
+- Celery has a task defined to send SNS notifications.
+We leverage Celery's async functions to make the sending of SNS notifications more scalable.